solidoss/solidframe/tutorials/mpipc_request_ssl/README.md

 };
 ```

 Both visitors define virtual visit methods for each and every RequestKey types.
-Both visitors will be used on the server side to browse the RequestKeys from a Request command.
+Also both visitors will be used on the server side to browse the Keys from a Request message.

-Before getting to declaring the RequestKeys themselves, we need a helper struct for key visiting:
+Before declaring the RequestKeys themselves, we need a helper template struct for key visiting:

 ```C++
 template <class T>